starknet-edu/starknetbook/src/ch01-00-getting-started.md

 1. **File Creation**

    - Navigate to the "File Explorer" tab in Remix.
-   - Create a new file named `Ownable.cairo` and paste the previous [code](#cairo-example-contract) into it.
+   - Go to file named `lib.cairo` and paste the previous [code](#cairo-example-contract) into it.

 2. **Compilation**

-   - Choose the `Ownable.cairo` file.
+   - Navigate to the "Starknet" tab in Remix and click on `Home`.
-   - In the "Starknet" tab, select "Compile Ownable.cairo".
+   - In the `1 Compile` section choose `compile a single file`.
+   - Click on `Compile lib.cairo`.

 <img  alt="Compilation Process" src="img/ch01-compile-contract.png" class="center"
 style="width: 100%;" />